About Hassell, our operations and supply chains

 Policies and procedures

 Hassell has various policies in place including a Code of Ethics which includes a statement on Human Rights.
-In addition, we have policies addressing Equal Opportunity, prevention of Bullying, Discrimination and Harassment.
+In addition, we have policies addressing Equal Opportunity, and prevention of Bullying, Discrimination and Harassment.
 A Whistleblower Protection policy also exists to encourage employees to speak up if they see any misconduct.

 A Board of Management oversees our Operations across the practice and is supported by committees and local leadership in each of the sectors in which we operate.
-Recently the Board established a Risk and Audit Committee to oversee risk and compliance reporting.
+The Board has a Risk and Audit Committee to oversee risk and compliance reporting.

 The Risk Committee of the Board of Management was established to, amongst other tasks, assess and consider risks associated with any new projects being considered in countries outside our immediate countries of operation.
 This would include assessing projects that may be in countries identified in the Global Slavery Index and therefore may present higher risks in the local supply chain.

 Our supply chains within Australia and internationally comprise predominantly of other professional design firms who may be engaged as sub-consultants on our project work.
 These suppliers after excluding staff salaries in 2022 accounted for approximately 62% of our total supply chain.
 The remainder comprises various suppliers required as part of our design process (1%) and normal business operations (37%).

-In undertaking our first Modern Slavery Statement in response to the Australian legislation earlier this year, we have used the guidance of KPMG and the Australian Human Rights Commission published in their report “Property, Construction and Modern Slavery.
+In preparing our Modern Slavery Statement, we have used the guidance of KPMG and the Australian Human Rights Commission as published in their report “Property, Construction and Modern Slavery.
 Practical Responses for Managing Risk to People” (2020).

 Considering KPMG and AHRC’s key modern slavery risk factors (refer diagram), we have further developed our response to the requirements of similar UK legislation to identify modern slavery risks throughout Hassell’s global supply chain.
 Our process considered the type of good or service, the nature of the supplier company, geographical location, and Hassell’s expenditure with that supplier in the foregoing year.